.png)

 A: The Scouting for Food program collects donations across 127 communities in Connecticut

 A: Eating a variety of healthful food in sensible amounts is important for all, and this can be particularly challenging for families in need.
 While all donations are appreciated, be sure to practice thoughtful giving this season.
 Dietitians suggest donating a variety of nutritious items, such as cans of chili, soups, tuna, pasta sauce, evaporated milk, fruit and vegetables.
 This gives hungry families more of what they need.
+Some units will distribute a list of items that their pantry is in need of.
+Some items may include hygiene and baby items such as diapers, toothpaste and toiletries.